ProductResearcherAI/Ycombinator/Application/ResearcherryAI_Application.md

 ### **How far along are you?**
 We started by developing Jneuro - an algorithm that analyzes user interviews and generates structured maps of unmet needs with importance, frequency, consequences, and satisfaction.
 This technology was tested across 20+ projects in crypto, real estate, and nutrition sectors.

 Building on it, we created the `ProductResearcherAI` agent deployed in Cursor IDE (our current MVP for the ResearcherryAI platform), currently used by 10+ freelancers managing 5+ research contracts for product companies.
-The agent's effectiveness is proven across $15,100 in research contracts:
+The agent's effectiveness is proven across $12,100 in pilot research contracts:
 - **3 minutes**: analyze interviews, fill guides, formulate and verify customer needs
 - **20 minutes**: synthesize user patterns and generate feature hypotheses
 - **1 hour**: process focus group results into comprehensive reports